We expect orders from the April 28 ... (click to view)

 |05.02.13||Ronald Collins||Ask the author: Alex Wohl on Tom and Ramsey Clark and the Constitution|

 |04.08.13||Kali Borkoski||Ask the author: Ronald Collins on Floyd Abrams and the First Amendment|

 |03.08.13||Ronald Collins||More forthcoming books|

-On Tuesday, the court issued orders from its February 17 conference.
-It granted certiorari in Class v.
-United States.
-On Wednesday, the court released its opinions in three cases.
-The court also heard oral arguments on Tuesday and Wednesday.
-The calendar for the February sitting is available on the court's website.
-On Friday the justices will meet for their February 24 conference; our list of "petitions to watch" for that conference will be available soon.
+The court issued orders from its April 21 conference on Monday.
+It did not grant certiorari in any new cases or call for the views of the solicitor general in any cases.
+On Tuesday, the court released its opinion in Lewis v.
+Clarke.
+The court also heard oral argument on Monday, Tuesday and Wednesday.
+The calendar for the April sitting is available on the court's website.
+On Friday the justices met for their April 28 conference; our list of "petitions to watch" for that conference is available here.